a series of video letters investigating

 (in collaboration with Kevin B. Lee)

 Bottled Songs is a series of video letters exchanged between Chloé Galibert-Laîné and Kevin B. Lee, documenting their investigations of online media related to the audiovisual propaganda produced by the terrorist organization Islamic State.
 These “desktop epistolaries,” recorded from the artist-researchers' computers, depict their experiences navigating through an unstable virtual environment of fear and attraction.
 The epistolaries examine a range of subjects connected to ISIS media: specific videos produced by ISIS; spectral figures who appear in the videos; and viewers of the videos with a diverse range of motivations and interests.
-These video letters function within multiple forms: a multi-part episodic series, a two-channel installation, a feature length film, and audiovisual performance lectures.
+These video letters function within multiple forms: a multi-part episodic series, multiple two-channel installations, a feature length film, and audiovisual performance lectures.
 These multiple manifestations of the work account for the volatile and mutational nature of contemporary terrorism across medias: a network of intersubjective desires perpetually (mis)perceived, (mis)understood, commented, shared, re-purposed and re-contextualized.
 These investigations combine to give a multifaceted account of the images, people and networks that make up an unruly sphere of online terrorist media.

 Two chapters from the series have been shown publicly as a two-channel video installation at the 2018 Ars Electronica Festival (Linz, Austria), the 2018 Impakt Festival (Utrecht, Netherlands), the 2018 Rencontres de Bandits-Mages (Bourges, France) and the 2019 WRO Media Art Biennale (Wroclaw, Poland):